 Pair these with cucumber salad, mashed potatoes or kasza gryczana and you have a great home dinner.
 If you want to make more or less, simply adjust ingredients proportionally.
-This is just a base recipe, so if you want to adjust the spices, you can do that (onion powder, grated garlic, etc. could all be great additions).
+This is just a base recipe, so if you want to adjust the spices, you can do that (dill, grated garlic, etc. could all be great additions).
 Leggo.

 - 1 lb (1/2 kg) ground meat

 - 1 small bread roll or 2 slices of bread (can be fresh or stale)

 - 1/3 cup of milk or water